 If the Drupal integration for the project is disabled, paths are automatically excluded.

 To use code highlighting, you need to set some additional file type associations.
-A special check is performed by the IDE when Drupal integration is enabled and (in case the required file associations are not set) popups with suggestions to fix the issue appear, as well as Event Log events.
+A special check is performed by the IDE when Drupal integration is enabled, and in case the required file associations are not set, popups will appear with suggestions to fix the issue, as well as Event Log events.

 - .module, .install, .theme should be mapped to PHP file type